 Workout in the Afternoon

 If you want to get the best results from an exercise or if you want to exercise at the highest possible intensity, the best time for you is when you experience the highest temperature during the day.
-It happens in the afternoon or early evening.
+This usually happens in the afternoon or early evening.

-In general, body temperature rises during the day and peaks in the evening; According to this theory, muscular strength and cardiovascular endurance also peak in the late afternoon.
+According to this theory, muscular strength and cardiovascular endurance also peak in the late afternoon.
 The body responds faster in the afternoon, and heart rate and blood pressure are at their highest.
-All of these improve the athlete’s performance and reduce the risk of injury.
+All of these improve your performance and reduce the risk of injury.

 Researchers suggest that exercising in the evening increases physical strength, aerobic power, and strength by 8 to 30 percent.
 Speed powers also increase by 4 to 5 percent during the evening.